 Natural gas production increases only in New Momentum to reach 10% of total global production from 6% today

-Africa’s economy grows at a rate of 3.0% a year in 2019-2050, down from 4.3% a year over the past 20 years.
+The long-term impact of the Russia Ukraine war on economic growth is negative and significant, Africa grows at an average rate of 2.6% a year in 2019-2050, down from around 4% over the past 20 years.

-Oil’s share in Africa’s fuel mix declines under all scenarios, falling from 25% today to 15% in Accelerated, 9% in Net Zero and 20% in 2050 in New Momentum.
+Oil’s share in Africa’s fuel mix declines under all scenarios, falling from 25% in 2019 to between 20% and 8% in 2050.

 Production of oil declines in all scenarios in Africa.
-Oil production decreases sharply from 9 Mb/d today to 2 Mb/d in Accelerated and 4 Mb/d in New Momentum.
+Oil production decreases sharply from 9 Mb/d today to 2 Mb/d in Accelerated and 3 Mb/d in New Momentum.

 Net CO2 emissions increase by 48% in New Momentum, due to the relatively high share of fossil fuels in the energy mix in this scenario.
-However, in Net Zero, net emissions decrease by 73% and by 33% in Accelerated.
+However, in Net Zero, net emissions decrease by 75% and by 42% in Accelerated.